 STD Testing in White Plains MD

 Receiving a screening for a sexually transmitted disease, or STD, is an important step for a sexually active person to take in order to protect themselves and their partner.
 In many cases, those infected with a sexually transmitted disease may not even know because they aren’t showing symptoms.
 If left untreated, STDs can be spread to others and may even lead to infertility.
-Waldorf Women’s Care offer STD testing and treatment for sexually active women at our gynecology clinics in NOVA and Maryland.
+The gynecologists at Waldorf Women’s Care offer STD testing and treatment for sexually active women at our gynecology clinics in NOVA and Maryland.
 To schedule your STD screening, please call our offices or request an appointment through our secure online form.

 When to Get Tested for an STD

 Getting tested for each type of STD during your annual visit is expensive and not necessary in most cases.
 Patients should speak with their doctor about their specific risk factors and lifestyle so that they can determine which tests are right for them.